waruto210/kv_mpsc/README.md

 ### optimization

 `pop_unconflict_front` will scan the buff from `curr` instead of 0.
-`activate_keys` record index of the first msg that conflict with one active key, when that key become deactive, `curr` will be set to that index.
+`activate_keys` record index of the first msg that conflict with the active key in it, when that key become deactive, `curr` will be set to that index.
-After doing that, with `cap = 1000, send = 10000, threads = 16`, the time consumption of `async send_recv/async kv_mpsc with conflict` bench dropped from 550ms to 170ms.
+After doing that, with `cap = 1000, send = 10000, threads = 16`, the time consumption of `async send_recv/async kv_mpsc with conflict`  has reduced 70%.

 ```rust
 /// A fixed size buff